Streaming Submodular Maximization under Matroid Constraints: Introduction

+The way we obtain~\cref{thm:multipass} is through a rather general and versatile framework based on the ``Accelerated Continuous Greedy'' algorithm of~\cite{badanidiyuru2014fast}, which was designed for the classic (non-streaming) setting.
+This allows us to obtain results with an improved number of passes or more general constraints in specific settings.
+First, if the elements of the stream arrive in uniformly random order, then we can improve the number of passes as stated below.

+\begin{restatable}{theorem}{thmMultipassRandom} If the elements arrive in an independently random order in each pass, then for every constant $\varepsilon >0$, there is a multi-pass semi-streaming algorithm for maximizing a non-negative monotone submodular function subject to a matroid constraint of rank $k$\iftoggle{defineRankInTheorems}{ (any solution has cardinality at most $k$)}{} that stores $O(k/\varepsilon)$ elements, makes $O(\varepsilon^{-2} \log \eps^{-1})$ many passes, and achieves an approximation guarantee of $1-1/e -\varepsilon$. \end{restatable}

-\begin{restatable}{theorem}{thmTwoplayer} There is a two player protocol for maximizing a non-negative monotone submodular function subject to a matroid constraint that sends $O(k)$ elements (from Alice to Bob) and has an approximation guarantee of $0.505$. \end{restatable}
+Second, also in the uniformly random order model, we can obtain results with even fewer passes, and that also extend to $p$-matchoid constraints, but at the cost of weaker approximation guarantees. \begin{restatable}{theorem}{thmLocalOptimum} If the elements arrive in an independently random order in each pass, then for every constant $\varepsilon >0$, there is a multi-pass semi-streaming algorithm for maximizing a non-negative monotone submodular function subject to a matroid constraint of rank $k$\iftoggle{defineRankInTheorems}{ (any solution has cardinality at most $k$) }{} that stores $O(k)$ elements, makes $O(\log \eps^{-1})$ many passes, and achieves an approximation guarantee of $1/2 -\varepsilon$.

-We complement the above results by developing a hard instance for the bipartite matching constraint (which is a special case of the intersection of two matroids).
-Using this instance, we are able to upper bound the approximation ratio that can be obtained using a streaming algorithm for the problem of maximizing a monotone submodular function subject to a bipartite matching constraint.
-Our upper bound improves over the previously best known impossibility of $0.52$ due to Levin and Wajc~\cite{levin2021streaming} assuming that the graph can contain parallel edges (which are distinct elements from the point of view of the submodular objective function); the hardness of~\cite{levin2021streaming} applies even when this is not the case. \begin{restatable}{theorem}{thmBipartiteMatching} No single-pass semi-streaming algorithm can obtain, with probability at least $2/3$, an approximation ratio of $0.3715$ for the problem of maximizing a non-negative monotone submodular function subject to a bipartite matching constraint.

-Moreover, if no single-pass data stream algorithm with a memory complexity $O(n^{2-\eps})$ can obtain, with probability at least $1/2$, an approximation ratio of $1/2 + \eps$ for (unweighted) maximum matching (for any constant $\eps > 0$), then no single pass data stream algorithm with memory complexity $O(n^{2 - \eps} / \log n)$ can obtain, with probability at least $2/3$, an approximation ratio of $1/3 + O(\eps) (\approx 0.333)$ for the problem of maximizing a non-negative monotone submodular function subject to a bipartite matching constraint. \end{restatable}

-We note that the assumption in the second part of \cref{thm:bipartite_matching} is plausible given that no single-pass sub-quadratic space data stream algorithm improving over the trivial $1/2$-approximation has been found for the maximum matching problem despite all the attention that this problem has received (see, for example, \cite{konrad2012maximum,kale2017maximum,konrad2018simple}).